altmanAI/DailyPilot-Engine/README.md

 # DailyPilot-Engine

-DailyPilot-Engine is the prioritization engine behind **DailyPilot by AltmanAI**.
+DailyPilot-Engine is the prioritization core of **DailyPilot by AltmanAI (Altman Family Group, LLC)**.
-It turns messy task lists and shifting schedules into a focused, realistic daily plan that feels calm instead of overwhelming.
+It takes messy tasks and shifting schedules and turns them into a realistic, focused daily plan that feels calm instead of overwhelming.

 ---

 ## What it does

-- Ranks tasks using importance, urgency, time, and effort
+- Scores tasks by importance, urgency, effort, and timing
-- Builds a small set of “Today’s Focus” tasks (e.g. your Big 3)
+- Builds a small “Today’s Focus” list (your Big 3–5)
 - Suggests optional supporting tasks and safely parks the rest
-- Produces explainable output so you can see *why* something is recommended
+- Produces explainable output so you can see *why* each task was chosen

-DailyPilot-Engine is designed to be:
+DailyPilot-Engine is:

-- **Human-centered** – Supports real life (energy, constraints, context), not just productivity metrics
+- **Human-centered** – Optimized for real life, not just more checkmarks
 - **Deterministic** – Same inputs → same outputs (easy to test and debug)
-- **Embeddable** – Can be used from mobile, web, or backend services
+- **Embeddable** – Usable from mobile, web, or backend services

 ---